Kajiih/SnakeForge/README.md

     <em>SnakeForge, the opinionated Python template that gives you what you need, and no more.</em>
 </p>

-# Your favorite template for Python projects 🐍
+# Your favorite template for Python 🐍

 ## ✨ Features